 For Mississippi, the SCOTUS decision represented the final piece necessary to regulate an industry that state lawmakers have been moving towards legalizing for over a year.
+Legal sports betting went live in Mississippi on August 1, 2018.

 Mississippi sports betting status